Key Takeaways:

 Hedgers use futures to reduce exposure to price movements in assets they already own or expect to buy or sell.
 A wheat farmer might sell wheat futures to lock in a selling price before harvest, protecting against the risk that prices fall by the time the crop is ready.
 An airline company might buy oil futures to lock in fuel costs, protecting against the risk that energy prices rise.
 In both cases, the futures contract reduces uncertainty by fixing the price in advance.

 Speculators take positions in futures markets based on their expectations of where prices will move.
-They do not intend to buy or sell the underlying asset — they aim to profit from price changes in the contract itself.
+They do not intend to buy or sell the underlying asset.
+They aim to profit from price changes in the contract itself.
 A speculator who expects the price of crude oil to rise might buy oil futures.
 If the price increases, the contract gains value and can be sold at a profit.
 If the price falls, the speculator incurs a loss.

 Futures contracts exist across a wide range of asset classes.